ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/faq/what-is-a-collection.markdown

 The first time you encounter the collection will likely be while accessing the studio.
 You will see that, for example, the `Order` entity that you have just stored is visible under the `Orders` collection.
 By default, the client pluralizes the collection name based on the type name.

 How that happens in the virtual concept of the collections is visualized in the studio.
 Each RavenDB database has a storage index per collection, which is used internally to query the database and retrieve only documents from the specified collection.
-This way the studio can group the documents into the collections.
+This way the Studio can group the documents into the collections.

 ###Indexing